Things to do in Hanoi

 Old Quarter

-The ancient meandering streets of the Old Quarter are each named after the crafts and speciality trades traditionally practised by the original artisan's guilds in the 13th century…
+The ancient, meandering streets of Hanoi's Old Quarter each bear the name of the crafts and specialties once practiced by artisan guilds in the 13th century.
+Each guild was centred…

 Old Quarter